 Arrival and Departure Airport: Juan Santamaria International Airport (SJO) in San Jose

-Departure Details: Please plan flight departures on July 24, 2024 after 2:00 PM.
-If you would prefer to overnight in San Jose for a morning departure on July 25, 2024, we have listed some airport hotel recommendations below.
+Departure Details: Please plan flight departures on July 17, 2025 after 2:00 PM.
+If you would prefer to overnight in San Jose for a morning departure on July 18, 2025, we have an airport hotel recommendation below.

 Travel Tips: If you arrive early to rest up from your travels, we can book extra nights for you with a transfer to our hotel, the Hotel Bougainvillea, which is in a residential area of the city.
 If you prefer to stay downtown and see the city, we have listed a few hotel recommendations below.
 If you choose to stay downtown, you’ll need to arrange a taxi or driver with the hotel to return to the airport for pickup or go out to the Bougainvillea to enjoy its gardens on the tour start date.
 There are many things to see in San Jose if you’re up for exploring!
 If you enjoy museums, you’re in luck because some of the best in Costa Rica are located right in San Jose.
 The Museo Nacional de Costa Rica has exhibits highlighting the archaeology and history of Costa Rica as well as a butterfly garden.
 The Pre-Columbian Gold Museum has one of the largest collections of gold artifacts in Latin America, some of which date back to 500 CE.
 If you’re looking to do some shopping or try some local food, head over to the Mercado Central (Central Market).
 You’ll find vendors selling fruits and vegetables, local food dishes, and a wide variety of souvenirs.